Corrected dental claims keep your dental billing accurate, compliant and on track for faster reimbursements.

 Common Scenarios

-1. Typographical Errors: If there is a mistake in patient details, such as misspelled names or incorrect policy numbers, a corrected claim should be filed.
+- Typographical errors: If there is a mistake in patient details, such as misspelled names or incorrect policy numbers, a corrected claim should be filed.

-2. Incorrect Procedure Codes: If the wrong procedure code was submitted initially, leading to incorrect billing or denial, a corrected claim should be filed with the correct code.
+- Incorrect procedure codes: If the wrong procedure code was submitted initially, leading to incorrect billing or denial, a corrected claim should be filed with the correct code.

-3. Misreported Dates: If the date of service or another critical date was reported incorrectly, this should be rectified through a corrected claim.
+- Misreported dates: If the date of service or another critical date was reported incorrectly, this should be rectified through a corrected claim.

-4. Incorrect Provider Information: If the provider's details, such as their NPI number or address, were submitted incorrectly, a corrected claim is necessary.
+- Incorrect provider information: If the provider's details, such as their NPI number or address, were submitted incorrectly, a corrected claim is necessary.

-5. Billing Amount Errors: If the charge amounts were inaccurately reported, a corrected claim should be submitted to adjust the billing.
+- Billing amount errors: If the charge amounts were inaccurately reported, a corrected claim should be submitted to adjust the billing.

 Corrected Claim